 Wozniak graduated from Cincinnati with a degree in sport administration.
 He played high school football at Padua Franciscan in Parma, Ohio and is currently residing in Findlay with his wife, Chelsea, and their son, Gavin.

-Bart Tanski is entering his first year as the defensive assistant coach with the Oilers in 2013.
+Bart Tanski is entering his second year as a defensive assistant coach with the Oilers in 2014.

 Tanski comes to UF after a successful playing career at Bowling Green State University, where he served as the team captain in 2012.